Who has heard of such a thing?

 All true disciples of Christ, those who faithfully keep God’s commandments and bear witness to Jesus in their lives, take their Blessed Mother Mary to their own, or accept her as their own mother in the depths of their hearts, as she leads the way in the order of grace, taking them by the hand to their heavenly home.
 Mary must have assured John that she would never leave his side while his soul lived.
 She likely took him by the hand and led the way to his home never to separate herself from him during his apostolic ministry until her dormition.
 The Gospel of John bears testimony to the traditional belief of the infant Church that our Lord entrusted his mother to his faithful bride, which is the Church.

-In the Roman catacomb of St. Agnes, there is an extant fresco depicting Mary situated between the apostles Peter and Paul.
+In the Roman catacomb of St. Agnes, there is an extant fresco depicting Mary between the apostles Peter and Paul with her arms outstretched towards them.
 The image of these two chief apostles situated together has always symbolized the Church from earliest time.
 Thus, it is evident that the early Christians invoked Mary as Mother of the Church by the third century.
 The early tradition of Mary being the spiritual mother of all her Son’s faithful disciples was just as vibrant in the nascent church as it has been until now in the same Catholic Church.

 It appears no names are mentioned, save the appellations “Woman” and “Disciple” to underscore how it is that Mary is a mother to John and him her son.
 The beloved Disciple represents all of Christ’s disciples who belong to his Church, and Mary is their spiritual mother in the order of grace.
 Not unlike Mother Zion, she must now “enlarge [her] tent” and “strengthen [her] stakes” because of the sudden influx of returnees from exile or slavery to sin (Isa.
 54:2-3).
 Jesus has made his blessed mother Mary the mother of all people, who live their lives in the state of grace, by saying to his mother, “Woman, behold your son,” and to the Disciple, “Behold your mother.”
 Jesus means much more than that his beloved disciple should look after his mother in his home after he has gone to the Father.
 He certainly isn’t making a practical request in literary fashion, not that it has any significant bearing from a soteriological perspective.